JacobTheIdiot/JacobTheIdiot/README.md

 - 👋 Hi, I’m @JacobTheIdiot
 - 👀 I’m interested in ... java
 - 🌱 I’m currently learning ... java
-- 💞️ I’m looking to collaborate on ... uh
+- 💞️ I’m looking to collaborate on ... making clinets i guess
 - 📫 How to reach me ...
 JC9606#0153

 <!---